kubernetes/enhancements/keps/sig-node/4112-passdown-resources-to-cri/README.md

 pluggable ports is too low, the attachment will fail (container devices > pre-allocated hot-pluggable ports).

-In the case of Confidential Containers (uses Kata unter the hood with additional software components for attestation) the CRI needs to consider the cold-plug aka direct attachment use-case.
+In the case of Confidential Containers (uses Kata under the hood with additional software components for attestation) the CRI needs to consider the cold-plug aka direct attachment use-case.
 At sandbox creation time the hypervisor needs to know the exact number of pass-through devices and its properties